 Dr. Joseph Wu has done studies on chronobiological manipulations focused on mood elevation in depressive disorders using sleep deprivation (aka “wake therapy”), sleep phase advance, and bright light treatment.
 He demonstrated a robust improvement above and beyond medication treatment as usual approaches that indicated not only did depressed patients respond more quickly to the chronobiological treatment but also had much greater final antidepressant effect.
 He has also done brain imaging studies on how the brain changes in response to chronobiological interventions, such as sleep deprivation, and demonstrated a key role for the subgenual region of the anterior cingulate.

 Psychologist Elizabeth Saenger received a PhD from Harvard University, and completed her postdoctoral work at the University of California at Berkeley.
 Subsequently, she taught and worked off and on at Columbia University, where she met Dr. Michael Terman.
 As a clinician, Dr. Saenger specialized in mood disorders, and in helping people help themselves.
-As editorial director of psychiatry for Medscape, LLC, of WebMD, she developed content on the diagnosis and treatment of many disorders, as well as online continuing medical education on recovery, empowerment, stigma, seclusion and restraint, and medical error.
-Dr. Saenger writes for both the public, and clinicians, on depression, bipolar disorder, negotiation, relationships, and other topics.
-She serves as Director of Education at CET.
+As editorial director of psychiatry for Medscape, LLC, of WebMD, she developed content on the diagnosis and treatment of many disorders, as well as pro bono online continuing medical education on recovery, empowerment, stigma, and seclusion and restraint.

 Nikki L. K. Hafezi